Bankoga/golem/docs/open-problems/connection_problems.md

 > Open Question: Are the outputs split across the subsequent domains?

-Answer: For now we assume that each subsequent domain, consumes a pct of the number of output slots based on how many total slots are at the destination.
+Answer: For now we assume that each subsequent domain, consumes a pct of the number of output slots based on how many total slots are at the pod.

 For example, we have 1 PD (a) that outputs to 3 other PDs (b, c, d)